 The River Lud gives the town its name.
 In the past, it was a valuable resource for powering local industry.
 Louth Canal opened in 1770, linking the town to the sea.
-Trade through the canal was brisk and there were regular sailings to London and Hull and other ports.
+Trade through the canal was brisk and there were regular sailings to London, Hull and other ports.
 In 1848 the railways opened running north-south through the town.
 Over the next 30 years, more rail routes linking east-west helped the town prosper.
-The increasing popularity of trains, together with a tragic event in 1920 meant the canal went out of use in 1924.
+The increasing popularity of trains, together with the tragic flood event in 1920 meant the canal went out of use in 1924.

 Saturday 29th May 1920 started a bright clear day.
 By early afternoon there was a torrential downpour.
-Trenches were ploughed in roads, and soil and water blocked the railway line.
+Gullies were scoured in roads, and soil and water blocked the railway line.

 Over 4½ inches - about 12 million tons - of water fell west of Louth in 3 hours.
-This was to lead to disaster for the town.
-Late afternoon, a wall of water burst through a dam, causing a 14 foot high wave to sweep to the town.
+By late afternoon, a wall of water burst through a dam, causing a 14 foot high wave to sweep to the town.
 The river Lud rose 15 foot in just 20 minutes.
 The strength of the water was so great it demolished bridges and houses, swept away cars and wagons.
 Tree trunks from the sawmill were swept away and crashed into houses.
 Sadly 23 people lost their lives from this event, and many families were made homeless.

 There are many fields with ‘lumps and bumps’ in – this is often evidence of a medieval settlement.
 During the 14th century, the Black Death affected many villages.
-Over the next 2 centuries, many villagers have driven away as landowners enclosed their land depriving peasants of their homes and livelihood.
+Over the next 2 centuries, many villagers were driven away as landowners enclosed their land depriving peasants from their homes and livelihood.

 Often near-deserted settlements are remains of ‘ridge and furrow’.
 These look like long shallow trenches and banks across a field and were formed through regular ploughing.